-As to be expected, the prices for solid metal 3D printing go up quite high.
+As you might expect, the prices for solid metal 3D printing go way up.

-First of all, there three different metal 3D printing methods you should know about.
+What do engineers and designers have to know about metal 3D printing?
+First of all, there are three different metal 3D printing methods you should know about.

 You can find more on the metal 3D printing technologies here.